Winnebago County Retired Teachers Association

 On the national front in 1947, Ethel Percy Andrus from California founded the National Retired Teachers Association to provide a national forum for retired teachers to enhance the quality of their lives through pension, tax, and health advocacy and support of education.
 At this time, other retired teachers throughout Illinois began to organize.
 In July of 1955 at the NRTA Convention in Chicago, the IRTA was organized.
 On January 25, 1956, an organizational meeting was held to establish a Northwestern Area of the IRTA-NRTA; this Area included Boone, Carroll, Jo Davies, Stephenson and Winnebago Counties.
 Shortly after this meeting, the Winnebago-Boone County Retired Teachers Association was formed.
 On April 26, 1956, the first regular meeting was held.
 The Winnebago-Boone Unit could not be chartered until the previous Rockford organization was dissolved.
 On October 24th the meeting was called to order to report that the old charter had been dissolved and the new one was in place.
 Officers could be elected.
 Mrs. Louise Lindstedt was elected president.

-The Winnebago County Unit currently has four hundred members and is growing.
-We meet four times a year for a luncheon and program.
-During February, we gather for brunch at a local restaurant.
+The Winnebago County Unit had four hundred members in 2005.
+They met four times a year for a luncheon and program.
+During February, they gathered for brunch at a local restaurant.
 The board meets four times a year to plan unit meetings and focus on current pension and legislative issues.
-A newsletter is sent to each member at least four times a year.
+A newsletter was sent to each member at least four times a year.
 During the years, WCRTA has participated in trips to Springfield for lobby days, and members have personally contacted their state and federal legislators as the need has arisen.
-This year WCRTA established a scholarship/grant fund for Winnebago County.
-Seed money was designated for this purpose.
-We hold a gently-used book sale at our luncheon meetings to benefit this fund.
-Although this fund is in its infancy, we look forward to making a future award.

-The Winnebago Unit is proud to celebrate 50 years with IRTA.
-We are also proud to have been instrumental in the birth of IRTA.
-Our celebration is planned for April 20, 2006.
-We need two cakes, one for our birth 60 years ago and one for our 50th anniversary.
+The Winnebago Unit was proud to celebrate 50 years with IRTA in 2006.
+We were also proud to have been instrumental in the birth of IRTA.
+A celebration was held on April 20, 2006.
+We had two cakes, one for our birth 60 years ago and one for our 50th anniversary.
 Winnebago County looks forward to the challenges of the 21st Century.
 Legislators know we will stay involved, but we probably won't be sitting on their desks.